 - both understand what marriage means and freely consent to the union

-- complete the Notice of Intended Marriage (NOIM) form and lodge it with your celebrant at least one month before the wedding.
-You can do this up to eighteen months before your ceremony.
+- complete the Notice of Intended Marriage (NOIM) form and lodge it with your celebrant at least one month before the ceremony.
+The NOIM is valid up to eighteen months after the date of lodgement.

 - provide your celebrant with evidence of your date and place of birth, and prove that your are who you say you are with photo ID (a passport does all of these things, otherwise a birth certificate + a driver’s licence does the trick).

 During the Ceremony

-- The ceremony must take place in the presence of an Authorised Celebrant.
+- The ceremony must take place in the physical presence of an Authorised Celebrant.
 All authorised celebrants will have a registration number and are listed on the Attorney General’s website.

 - You both must sign a declaration stating that you believe there is no legal impediment to your marriage.
 This must be done with your celebrant, before, and as close as possible, to the marriage ceremony.